psyinfra/HTCrystalBall/README.md

 *   looking for suiting slots in a given configuration to execute user-defined jobs a.k.a. the `crystal ball`

-and is intended for HTCondor (server) systems which describe ressources as slots rather than nodes.
+and is intended for HTCondor (server) systems which describe resources as slots rather than nodes.

-Fetching the slots uses the `condor_status` command to get neccessary information about the various slots.
+Fetching the slots uses the `condor_status` command to get necessary information about the various slots.
 In our particular use-case we went for the `-long` option that gives us way too much information but at least all the information we need.
 As each line of the command output follows the pattern `key = value` we chose to parse